You have no items in your shopping cart.

-To understand the importance of gauge in the world of cables, we must first understand what goes inside them.
+To understand the importance of gauge in the world, we must first understand what goes inside them.
 Not what components they are made of, but what they actually carry through them.
-In the cable industry, it is referred to as current flow (of electrons) that runs throughout the wire.
+In the industry, it is referred to as current flow (of electrons) that runs throughout the wire.
 Imagine a flow of water that runs through a pipe.
 The wider the pipe is, the more water runs through it in shorter time.

 How does that translate to cables?
 Resistance is how many electrons make it through the cable and do not evaporate.
 With a thinner cable, there is less flow and heat buildup, which causes the electrons to dissipate.
 The wider the cable, the easier it is for the electrons to pass through it.

 To reduce resistance and allow for a better flow of electrons the diameter of the cable’s conductor must be increased.
-By doing so, resistance is automatically reduced over the cable.
+By doing so, resistance is automatically reduced over it.

-All this information brings up an important question – is the cable’s gauge the most important element in a it?
-The simple answer is no. The twisting rate is as important to the cable’s performance as the gauge.
+Is the cable’s gauge the most important element in a cable?
+The answer is no. the twisting rate is as important to the cable’s performance.
 What may not be common knowledge is the importance of twisting rate for the performance of category cables.

 24AWG with high quality copper and a very good twist rate may be able to provide the performance needed.
 But to assure performance and avoid taking chances, the EIA/TIA standards for Category 6 cables require 23AWG, NOT 24 AWG.